In most cases, your doctor can diagnose a common wart with one or more of these techniques:

 Lifestyle and home remedies

 Home treatment is often effective in removing common warts.
-Many people have removed warts with:
+Unless you have an impaired immune system or diabetes, try these methods:

-- Peeling medicine (salicylic acid).
-Nonprescription wart removal products such as salicylic acid are available as a patch or a liquid.
-For common warts, look for a 17 percent salicylic acid solution or a 15 percent patch.
-These products require daily use, often for a few weeks.
-For best results, soak your wart in warm water for 10 to 20 minutes before applying the medication.
+Peeling medicine (salicylic acid).
+Nonprescription wart removal products such as salicylic acid are available as a patch, ointment, pad and liquid.
+For common warts, look for a 17 percent salicylic acid solution.
+These products (Compound W, Dr. Scholl's Clear Away Wart Remover, others) are usually used daily, often for a few weeks.
+For best results, soak your wart in warm water for a few minutes before applying the product.
 File away any dead skin with a disposable emery board or a pumice stone between treatments.

 Duct tape.
 Cover the wart with silver duct tape for six days.
 Then soak it in water and gently remove dead tissue with a pumice stone or disposable emery board.
 Leave the wart exposed for about 12 hours, and then repeat the process until the wart is gone.